ringcentral-ruby/ringcentral-avatars-ruby/README.md

 This library uses [Avatarly](https://github.com/lucek/avatarly) to generate the avatars and can pass through any avatar option for customization purposes.

+Experimental [Identicon](https://en.wikipedia.org/wiki/Identicon) support is also included via r[uby_identicon](https://github.com/chrisbranson/ruby_identicon).
+Please see the source for usage until it gets a bit more use.

 ## Pre-requisites

 * ImageMagick